ACA Women’s Roundtable: Education, Leadership, Care Delivery, Patients

 Women’s health, especially related to natural healthcare plans, has been Dr. Petrocco-Napuli’s focus for more than two decades.
 She has been actively involved in research related to pelvic pain in females and has authored both clinical and educational articles on this topic.
 Her practice and research centers on chronic pain in the female population, lower extremity amputees and gait, and integrative collaborative practices.

 For many years, Dr.Petrocco-Napuli has focused on the integration of practitioners in the patient centered model of care and evaluating methods of effectively working on a team of healthcare professionals.
 This interest began many years ago while on an internship at the Camp Lejeune Naval Hospital Chiropractic Clinic and has been reinforced by her involvement on multiple grant projects regarding the training of healthcare providers in inter-collaborative care.

 During her lectures, Dr. Petrocco-Napuli focuses on the physiological journey related to female health and special populations.
 As an educator on a variety of topics related to chiropractic practice, she enjoys working and meeting with practitioners from around the globe.

-American Black Chiropractic Association (ABCA)
+American Black Chiropractic Association (ABCA), Vice President

 Dr. Brandi N. Childress is a native of Columbus, GA.
 She attended Alabama State University where she graduated with a Bachelor of Science in Biology.
 After graduating from Alabama State University, Dr. Childress attended Sherman College of Straight Chiropractic, Spartanburg, SC, where she received her Doctor of Chiropractic degree in 2008.